g0rbe/CEH/06_System_Hacking.md

 #### Active Online Attack

-Directly interact with the target for cracking password.
+Directly interact with the target for cracking the password.

 ##### Dictionary Attack

-A password cracking application is used along with with a dictionary file.
+A password-cracking application is used along with a dictionary file.
-This dictionary file contains entire dictionary or a list of known and common words.
+This dictionary file contains an entire dictionary or a list of known and common words.
 This is the most common type of password cracking.
 Systems are not vulnerable if they use a strong, unique alphanumeric password.

 ##### Brute Force Attack

-Attempt to recover the password by trying every possible combination of characters until password is accepted.
+Attempt to recover the password by trying every possible combination of characters until the password is accepted.
 Common and basic technique.

 ##### Hash Injection